Wrist Pain From Lifting: All Your Questions Answered

 4. Wrist Fracture

 This is a bad one.
-A wrist fracture happens when one of the small bones connecting your arm to your wrist cracks or breaks due to excess pressure.
+A wrist fracture happens when one of the small bones connecting your arm to your wrist cracks or breaks due to excess stress.
 You would need to visit a doctor immediately to avoid it turning into a terrible injury.

 5. Triangular Fibrocartilage Complex Injury